pnovotnak/django-toolbelt/README.md

 This repository keeps all of my Django tricks in one place.

-It's just a little bit of kit I've established that I like.
+It's just a little bit of kit that makes me a wee bit faster.

 ## Preliminary Steps